678 948 5558 or 404 439 9379

 This is the quick and easy way to sell your house without having strangers walking through it.

 Global Information Group is a Marketing Company that searches for Off Market Properties: Tired Landlords; Houses, Trailer Homes, Townhouses, Condos, Duplexes, or Apartment Complexes, (4 units or more) and Vacant Land.
 We search for properties to purchase and sell to our List of Cash Buyers we have complied over the years through our Marketing System.
-We do not list our properties or charge a Commission Fee for Buying or Selling Properties, because we always have a Cash Buyer in place Long before we purchase the property and We Do Not Need To Get A Loan To Buy Properties.
+We do not list our properties or charge a Commission Fee for Buying or Selling Properties, because we always have a Cash Buyer in place Long before we purchase the property.
 We invite you to Navigate Our Website for information about our other services while you are here vising.

 Wholesalers, House Flippers, Investors and Individuals Wanted

 Wholesalers, House Flippers, Investors and Individuals.
 Are you Finding Good Deals?
 Don't Have Money or Credit To Buy Them?
 We Can Help!
-We buy properties, after we inspect them, for Wholesalers, House Flippers, Investors and Individuals without you paying us any money in advance.
-We charge 3% of the total cost of the property.
+We buy properties, after we inspect them, For or From Wholesalers, House Flippers, Investors and Individuals without you paying us any Earnest Money.
+We charge 3% of the total cost of the property, if we buy the property for you.
 When you find a Good Deal call the number on the Contact Us Page and ask for Marc or Chuck.

 Areas We Buy In